By using this site, you agree to the Privacy Policy and Terms of Use.

 Producers Tessa Mansfield-Hung and Josie Baynes played a key role in organising the logistics under tight deadlines, ensuring the project moved forward, and describing the process as intense but rewarding.
 Editor Grace Eyre and sound designer Sean Wilkinson brought the story to life in post-production, maintaining a seamless flow and creating an immersive atmosphere.
 Their work enhances the film’s emotional weight, drawing viewers into the characters’ experiences.

 Representation is a cornerstone of Stranger Brother.
-Hickey’s commitment to storytelling from her community is evident, and as in her previous work, she has boldly cast young actors, and crafting a role around Uili showcases the next generation of homegrown talent.
+Hickey’s commitment to storytelling from her community is evident, and as in her previous work she has boldly cast young actors, crafting a role around Uili and showcasing the next generation of homegrown talent.
 Hickey’s direction is straightforward and effective, focusing on authenticity and character-driven storytelling.
 Her ability to elicit nuanced performances from the cast underscores her skill as a filmmaker.
 The film’s themes are universal, but Hickey’s personal touch gives them a fresh and relatable perspective.
 The bond between the brothers evolves naturally, avoiding clichés and embracing the complexities of real-life relationships.

 Visually, Stranger Brother strikes a balance between the urban energy of Melbourne and the quieter, introspective moments between the brothers.
 The city serves as both a backdrop and a metaphor, reflecting Adam’s internal struggles and the contrast between his present and past lives.
 This interplay between setting and story adds depth without overwhelming the narrative.